osa1/int-proj/Report.markdown

 worked and it's a bug in Idris.

-Tuning the specializer is a lot tricky when compared with MetaOCaml implementation, in which case we just had to add a couple of conditionals and brackets.
+Tuning the specializer is a lot tricky when compared with MetaOCaml
+implementation: we just had to add a couple of conditionals and brackets.
 We need to add some optimization functions that does the optimizations we want.
 These functions should have type `Exp -> (Exp, [Continuation])` and they have to be terminating on all inputs.
 We then need to make sure those functions are applied completely in compile time by the partial evaluator.
 This is the approach used by Sperber and Thiemann in '96 paper(see [^3]).

 For this purpose we implement `eval_static`, which unlike the name doesn't actually evaluate, it's an optimizer.
 It does the transformations depending on